ExceLint/ExceLint-addin/README.md

 ## Privacy

-The Exce-Lint add-in does not collect personally identifiable information.
+The ExceLint add-in does not collect personally identifiable information.
 See [the privacy statement](privacy.html) for more details.

 ## Support

-Exce-Lint is provided without any guarantee of support.
+ExceLint is provided without any guarantee of support.
 However, we welcome [bug reports](https://github.com/plasma-umass/ExceLint-addin/issues/new?assignees=dbarowy%2C+emeryberger%2C+bzorn&labels=bug&template=bug_report.md&title=) and [enhancement/feature